Japan to watch WHO probe of director's alleged racism, abuse

 Kasai denied the allegations.

-Koichiro Matsumoto, Deputy Cabinet Secretary for Public Affairs at the Prime Minister’s Office, told the AP on Friday the government understands the WHO is taking appropriate steps and that Japan plans to carefully watch the WHO investigation.
+Koichiro Matsumoto, deputy Cabinet secretary for public affairs at Japan's Prime Minister’s Office, told the AP on Friday the government understands the WHO is taking appropriate steps and that Japan plans to carefully watch the WHO investigation.

 Matsumoto denied that the Japanese government inappropriately received sensitive vaccine information from Kasai that he allegedly obtained by abusing his position.